 The West created Ukraine in order to wage war on Russian civilisation.

 No international body recognises the so-called referendum in Crimea.
 The UN General Assembly adopted a resolution entitled “Territorial integrity of Ukraine”, stating that the referendum in Crimea was not valid and could not serve as a basis for any change in the status of the peninsula.
 On 17 December 2018, the UN General Assembly confirmed its non-recognition of the illegal annexation of Crimea.
-Russian President Vladimir Putin recognised in 2014 the involvement of Russian forces and also later admitted proudly that the plan to annex Crimea was ordered weeks before the so-called referendum.

 The European Union does not recognise and continues to strongly condemn this violation of international law, which remains a challenge to the international security order.
 In response to the illegal annexation of Crimea, the EU has imposed restrictive measures against the Russian Federation.
 In June 2020, the European Council decided to renew the sanctions introduced in response to the illegal annexation of Crimea and Sevastopol by the Russian Federation until 23 June 2021.